 Upload a new dataset

 Click Upload data in the top-right corner.
-The Upload Data modal opens; pick the dataset type (Products, Transactions, Competitors) and select your file.
-For the field requirements per dataset, see:- Products
+The Upload Data modal opens; pick the dataset type (Products, Transactions, Competitors, Product store data) and select your file.

 Replace, download, or delete a dataset

-Use the three-dot menu at the right of any dataset row to:- Replace the file — upload a fresh CSV or XLSX without changing the dataset’s role.
+- Replace the file — upload a fresh CSV or XLSX without changing the dataset’s role.
 The new file replaces the previous version’s rows and the row count updates accordingly.

 - Download the current file — useful for reviewing what’s currently loaded or sharing with a colleague.